elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-vor-fig3.tiff
 - elife-00012-vor-fig3-figsup1.tiff
 - elife-00012-vor-fig3-figsup2.tiff
-- elife-00012-vor-fig3-figsup3.tiff

 ###### data

-Some assets will have data files associated with them.
+Sometimes there is source data at a parent level, but sometimes assets will have source data files associated with them.
 These data files are indicated by the presence of a `data` in the filename.

 ###### `<d-id>`

-Assets can have multiple data files associated with them, and these are distinguished with the data id.
+Assets can have multiple source data files associated with them, and these are distinguished with the data id.

 For example, an article with three main figures, where one figure has three sub figures, and one figure has two sub figures, and all have associated data with some of them having multiple data files, could have the following: